Allergies to Insect Stings

 - Swelling that continues to increase for up to 48 hours.

 Your doctor may do a physical exam and ask you questions about your symptoms and past health.
-He or she also may want you to have allergy tests after you get better from the allergic reaction.
-Allergy tests, such as skin prick tests or blood tests, can help you find out which types of insect stings you are most allergic to.
+Your doctor also may want you to have allergy tests after you get better from the allergic reaction.
+Allergy tests, such as skin-prick tests or blood tests, can help you find out which types of insect stings you are most allergic to.

-- For a large, local reaction or a mild reaction, you can typically treat it at home.
+For a mild or large local reaction, you can typically treat it at home.

 - Take an over-the-counter pain reliever, such as acetaminophen (Tylenol, for example) or ibuprofen (Advil, for example).